 UC Davis is committed to the health and well-being of our community.
 We have a dedicated team working to inform our campus response, and we are working closely with local and state public health departments and the University of California Office of the President.

 UC Davis is committed to keeping the campus community healthy while learning, living, teaching and working.
 The campus has implemented a number of protocols in an effort to limit the spread of COVID-19, some of which have been highlighted below.
-For a complete overview of all of the guidelines for fall, read the Campus Ready Plan.
+For a complete overview of all of the guidelines, read the Campus Ready Plan.

 - Employees and students must report their positive COVID-19 diagnosis, as well as any positive test result received by someone with whom they share a residence.
 The number of reported cases for the Davis campus is updated regularly by Occupational Health and the Student Health and Wellness Center.